Kruunuvuorensilta, the new icon of Helsinki

 Ice on the cables?

-Others than bridge engineers have also wondered whether the steel cables on the bridge could accumulate ice during the winter, which would, in a worst case scenario, fall in large pieces on the bridge users.
-There have been accidents of this type in North America, for example.
+Others than bridge engineers have also wondered whether the steel cables of the bridge could accumulate ice during the winter, which in a worst‑case scenario could fall in large pieces onto bridge users.
+Accidents of this type have occurred in North America, for example.

-– We have studied this issue a lot during the design.
-Fortunately, there are such cable-stayed bridges around the Baltic Sea, i.e. in a similar climate, so user experiences are available.
-In the design, we have examined the kind of weather conditions in which ice could form on the cables.
-It seems that a calm autumn night, with the temperature at zero, could be such a condition, says Niemelä.
+– We studied this issue extensively during the design phase.
+Fortunately, there are cable‑stayed bridges around the Baltic Sea, that is, in a similar climate, so user experience is available.
+In the design, we examined the types of weather conditions under which ice could form on the cables.
+It appears that a calm autumn night with temperatures around zero degrees could be such a condition, says Niemelä.

 Not only can ice formation be monitored, it can also be prevented.
 The patterning of the surface of the cables has been found to have an impact on how ice begins to form.
-The steel cables of the Kruunuvuori Bridge will be covered with a plastic pipe, which will have a surface pattern that will cause the ice to fall down as flakes.
+The steel cables of Kruunuvuorensilta will be covered with a plastic pipe, which will have a surface pattern that will cause the ice to fall down as flakes.

 – We also have a plan for how the ice formed on the cables could be removed mechanically, if necessary, Niemelä says.